DIY Coasters: 50+ Cute Ideas to Make, Gift, or Sell

 Get the Tutorial

-If you are looking for unique crafts for men, these DIY comic book coasters are perfect.
+If you are looking for a unique craft, these comic book coasters are perfect.
 Use materials right from the hardware store!

 Get the Tutorial